Greedy Structure Learning of Hierarchical Compositional Models: Conclusion

 In this work, we considered the challenging problem of learning a hierarchical generative model of an object from only a set of images which show examples of the object in the presence of variable background clutter.
 In this context, we made the following contributions:

-\textbf{Multi-layer Compositional Active Basis Models.} Building on previous work, we proposed a generalized probabilistic formulation of compositional active basis models with arbitrary numbers of layers and parts per layer.
+\textbf{Multi-layer Compositional Active Basis Models (CABMs).} Building on related work, we proposed a generalized probabilistic formulation of CABMs with arbitrary numbers of layers and parts per layer.
 Our model is more flexible and enables the representation of objects with very different geometry structures.
-It also opens the possibility to learn hierarchical object representations which efficiently re-use parts and thus provide rich information about the objects internal semantic structure (Figure \ref{fig:2ours} \& \ref{fig:unsupResult}).
+It also opens the possibility to learn hierarchical object representations which efficiently re-use parts and thus provide rich information about the objects internal structure (Fig. \ref{fig:2ours} \& \ref{fig:unsupResult}).

-\textbf{Structure learning from cluttered data.} We introduced a framework for learning the structure of multi-layer compositional active basis models from natural images based on class labels only.
+\textbf{Structure learning from cluttered data.} We introduced a framework for learning the structure of multi-layer CABMs from natural images based on class labels only.
 Notably, we were able to learn the full dependency structure, including the number of layers in the hierarchy and the number of parts per layer, despite complex variations in the images, in terms of highly variable background clutter and object appearance.
 Importantly, our framework overcomes the limitations of related works which either require segmented training data or make too strong assumptions about the object's geometry.
 The learned models also outperformed other generative object models at object classification on a standard domain transfer dataset.

+{\textbf{Acknowledgements:} A.K. is supported by the Novartis University of Basel Excellence Scholarship for Life Sciences and the SNSF grant P2BSP2\_181713.
+A.W., M.W., S.P. are partially supported by the NCCR MARVEL and SNSF grants CR32I2159682 and 51MRP0158328.}